AdnanHodzic/ansible-role-docker-compose-setup/README.md

-Ansible Role: Docker and Docker Compose Setup
+Ansible Role: Docker and Docker Compose setup
 =========

 **Install and Setup Docker and Docker Compose on any Ubuntu Linux system.**